b-ptiste/Composed-Image-Retrieval/README.md

 ## Code :

-Our different experiments could be fined of 3 differents branch on this repo :
+Our different experiments could be fined of 3 differents branches on this repo :
 * sampler_exp
 * attention_exp
 * ...